-I know something of what life was like in the workhouse because my father was the 'labour master' at the Edmonton workhouse in Silver Street, but he didn't speak about his work much.
-He did say that the life of the inmates was very harsh and that the food was very basic indeed.
+I know something of what life was like in the workhouse because my father was the labour master at the Edmonton workhouse.
+Although he didn't speak about his work much, he did say that the life of the inmates was very harsh and that the food was very basic indeed.
 The idea was to discourage people from going there to live off charity - although doubtless cost had much to do with it as workhouses were funded by the parish.